 Conversely, the rectangle proves Trilithons 1 and 5 are symmetrical to the Primary axis.

-Note the similarity to Scotland’s heel-shaped cairns and the Mesolithic cove beneath the sea just off the coast of Israel.
+Note the similarity to Scotland’s heel-shaped cairns and the 9000-year-old Mesolithic cove beneath the sea just off the coast of Israel that opens out to the solstice.

 125. Stonehenge’s tiny Pythagorean triangle around which its circles and ovals are cast.